Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 PostgreSQL® addon.
 {% endwarning %}

-### Downtime

-With both Starter and Business plans, we have to completely stop the node(s) to upgrade them, causing an inevitable downtime.
+Since we have to completely stop the instances to upgrade them, **a downtime is inevitable**.

 We usually roughly estimate the overall downtime of the operation by assuming 1 minute of unavailibility per 10GiB of data.
 This remains a raw estimation and our experience tends to show that it often takes less time.

-In all cases, the application is restarted once the operation is finished.
-This shouldn't cause any additional downtime.

 ### Best Practices When Managing Major-Upgrades